jaredjensen/ui-marketplace/readme.md

 ## Installation

 The marketplace is intended to be hosted locally, served by [lite-server][1].
-Install it by cloning the project, then run `npm start`.
+Install it by first cloning the project, then run `npm install`.
+After the console installs all the included npm packages, then run `npm start`.

+**Note:** you only have to run `npm install` once.
+From then on, you only need to run, `npm start`.

 ## Contributing